 - After the federal processor has completed its analysis, you will receive a Student Aid Report (SAR).
-This is your record of your FAFSA, not your financial aid award.
+This is your record of your FAFSA, not your financial aid offer.

 - The Expected Family Contribution (EFC) listed on your SAR is derived from the information you listed on the FAFSA.
 It measures your family’s financial strength to determine your eligibility for student aid.

-- After your financial aid file is complete, you will be sent an official financial aid award.
+- After your financial aid file is complete, you will be sent an official financial aid offer.